-When male gorillas are about 10 years old, the hair on the lower part of their backs turns silver-grey, and then they are known as silverbacks.
+When male gorillas are about 10 years old, the hair on the lower to middle part of their backs turns silver-grey, and then they are known as silverbacks.

 Gorillas look fierce, but they are actually shy, friendly animals.
 A gorilla will not hurt a human unless it is attacked or it feels afraid.
 When a gorilla wants to frighten an enemy it stands up on its legs and slaps its hands against its chest to make a loud noise to scare away the enemy.
 The male gorilla roars too.

 Gorillas usually stay on the ground, but sometimes they climb into trees to sleep or eat.

 Gorillas eat leaves, buds, bark, and fruits.
 A large male gorilla may eat as much as 27 kilograms of food each day.
 They eat in the morning, and in the afternoon they rest and sleep.
 Then, in the late afternoon or just before dark they eat again.

 A lowland gorilla female choosing tender leaves to feed to her young one

 At night time gorillas build nests with branches and leaves on the ground or in trees.
 Each gorilla builds its own nest.
 Baby gorillas sleep with their mothers.
 Gorillas never spend more than one night in the same place.